 The library is generally open Monday thru Friday, excluding Government holidays, from 8:30 AM to 4:30 PM.
 Notices of other exceptions will be posted at the library entrance.

 Only registered patrons are eligible to check out materials and access our online databases and e-journals.
-However, if you are not a NOAA employee or contractor, please contact us to arrange access to our collections.
+However, if you are not a NOAA employee or affiliate, please contact us to arrange access to our collections.

 We are located on the second floor of NOAA Building III on the Silver Spring Metro Center campus:NOAA Central Library